The resources you can find in this page are:

 For more information please email us.

-Declaring an interest in psychology on your admissions application does not mean you have declared your major; all students enter Binghamton as undeclared.
-Please review the Harpur major/minor advising and the Harpur information pages on choosing a major.
-If you are a STEM major with specific funding requirements, see the Integrative Neuroscience Advising website.
+All students enter Binghamton as undeclared, so declaring an interest in psychology on your admissions application does not mean you have declared your major.
+Please review the Harpur major/minor advising document and the Harpur information pages on choosing a major to learn more about declaring your major.
+If you are a STEM major with specific funding requirements, please see our Integrative Neuroscience Advising website.

-You may declare your major in Psychology at any time.
+Declaring your major as Psychology can be done at any time.
 However, you must receive a C or higher in both PSYC 111 and PSYC 243 in order to progress through the major.

 To declare your major in Psychology, you must be logged into your browser using your B-mail account in order for the forms to work correctly.
 When filling out the declaration form, you acknowledge that you are aware of the requirements for the major and you affirm that you will work to meet the requirements.
 Declarations are processes twice weekly and you will receive a confirmation email when your request has been processed.
-It is possible to be dropped from the major if you do not continue to make consistent progress toward your degree requirements.
+If you do not continue to make consistent progress towards your Psychology degree requirements, you will risk the possibility of being dropped from the major.

 If you are already declared as a Psychology major but would like to drop the Psychology major, please send an email with this request to email@example.com.